BSI-Bund/MADCAT_v2/README.md

  # 6. Major changes in MADCAT 2.3.x

-* Support for OpenSSL 3
+* Support for OpenSSL 3 and GCC 11 added.

 * JSON output from modules written in C is now managed by libdict_c, ensuring always correct JSON.